Michal0607/Wine-recognition-app/README.md

 # Wine Recognition App

-Wine Recognition App is a simple web application built with Streamlit to demonstrate the process of loading data, training models, and visualizing predictions interactively for wine classification.
+Wine Recognition App is a simple web application built with Streamlit to demonstrate the process of loading data, training models, and visualizing distribution of variables and their relationship to each other interactively for wine classification.

 ## Features